Janey Godley shares heartbreaking cancer update

 “He was crying.
 In the street.
 The man who stays quiet [saying] ‘I will miss you so much, just simple things like walking home after a coffee’.
 I hate cancer.”

 She included a black-and-white photograph of herself having her hair shaved off by Storrie in the background.
-The couple have been married since 1980 and share daughter Ashley Storrie.
+The couple have been married for many years and share daughter Ashley Storrie.

 Godley continued in a second tweet: “He has been so stoical – coming to every blood test, every scan, every chemo and always stays practical, helpful and keeps his fears to himself.

-Note: Update: an earlier version of this story incorrectly stated that Ms Godley’s husband is also a comedian.